Collecting for murder... Dorothy's ruby slippers arrive.

 The Titanic Collection

-Above: Some of my collection includes the First edition "Sinking of the Titanic" By L. H. Walter (1912).
-The Titanic Collection Box (1998).
-Replica "Heart of the Ocean" diamond necklace from the movie Titanic.
-"Dinner Plate" from the Titanic Artifact Collection.
-Authentic 70MM film cell "Rose and Jack".
-The original screen play "Titanic" autographed by James Cameron, Leonardo DiCaprio, Kate Winslet, Billy Zane, Kathy Bates, Gloria Stuart, David Warner and Frances Fisher.
+Above: A few treasures from my personal collection include a first edition of The Sinking of the Titanic by L.H.
+Walter (1912), The Titanic Collection box set (1998), a replica Heart of the Ocean diamond necklace from the film, a dinner plate from the Titanic Artifact Collection, an authentic 70MM film cell featuring Rose and Jack, and an original Titanic screenplay signed by James Cameron, Leonardo DiCaprio, Kate Winslet, Billy Zane, Kathy Bates, Gloria Stuart, David Warner, and Frances Fisher.

 The DaVinci Collection